 I wasn’t sure about the lighter color as it went on the wall—I thought it might be too feminine and lavender looking, but as it dried I found myself liking it more and more.

 Here are a few good photos to see how the accent wall and lighter walls came together.
 They are right next to each other on the paint card, so I was really happy to see that there was just the right amount of contrast to the walls.

 I really wish you could see it in person.
 It is so hard to get good photos in this bedroom!
 Either the sun is blasting through the windows or it’s too dark to get clear pictures.
 But my phone did a pretty good job considering the awful conditions it had to deal with!

 This last photo is the best I could get to show you the two nightstands together with the accent wall.
 The painting on the right is one that was hanging in our dining room.
 I wanted something of similar size and frame to be on the other side, so I headed over to the consignment store and looked.
 I found that frame with a really awful piece of commercialized art in it, but I knew it would be perfect.
-I brought it home, took it apart and replaced the ugly artwork with a painting that I had of the temple where The Maestro and I were married.
+I brought it home, took it apart and replaced the ugly artwork with a painting that I had of the temple where my husband and I were married.